polterguy/phosphorusfive-dox/chapter-7.md

   phone:98765432
 ```

-After we've retrieved the values from our wizard window, we first check if there already exists a *"database file"*.
+After we have retrieved the values from our wizard window, we first check if there already exists a *"database file"*.
 This is necessary, in order to make sure we actually *add* records to our data.
 If it does, we load this file, and adds the contents of it into a temporary **[_content]** node.
 Notice, we do this before we add the values from our newly created record into this file, to ensure the last record supplied, physically becomes the last record in our file.
 This preserves the order of our records, according to the order they were supplied by the user.

 Then finally, before we convert this **[_content]** node to Hyperlambda, and save it to disc, we add the values from our *"wizard"* window.
 At this point we use a little trick, which is that we add the entire **[sys42.windows.wizard.get-values]** node.
 For then to change its name, after we have added it, such that it becomes an **[item]** node.
 This is necessary, because we need an **[item]** node, and this node perfectly serves that purpose for us, after having been properly *"renamed"*.
-Technically, we wouldn't actually need to do this last step, but it makes sure our database file becomes more *"semantic"* in its structure.
+Technically, we wouldn't actually need to do this last step, but it makes sure our database file becomes more *"semantically correct"* in its structure.
 Try to remove that last **[set]** invocation, and see how this affects the structure of your *"database file"*, after having added a record into it.

 The last thing we do in our **[.onok]** lambda callback, is to make sure we invoke **[sys42.examples.databind-addresses]**, which is our widget lambda event, that is responsible for databinding our HTML table all over again.